vyknight/vyknight/README.md

 My favourite languages are Java and Python, but I also speak English, Chinese, and French.

-I like gaming, reading, and urban exploration; but my favourite passtime has got to be complaining about Toronto housing costs.
+I like gaming, reading, and urban exploration; I'm currently reading "And Then There Were None" by Agatha Christie.

 ---